 You should ask your lender if they charge a fee to lock your rate, and whether the lock covers all loan costs.
 Also, you must know how long it is locked and whether they give you a written guarantee of the lock.
 These days, rates are on the rise, so having a proper rate lock can be the difference between closing or the deal falling through.
 If the rates go up even a small amount, that can raise the payment enough to result in the loan being declined.

-How Long Does It Take to Fund the Loan?
+How Long Does It Take to Close the Loan?

 Typical loan processing takes 21 to 45 days, but government backed loans might take longer.
 To write a purchase contract and to get the deal to go through, you have to have an exact closing date.
 If there are delays in underwriting that are unexpected, this could cause the seller to back out of the deal.